Bachelor of Fine Arts in Communication Design

 Program Description

-The BA in Graphic Design is a comprehensive four-year sequenced program structured to prepare students for successful transition to professional practice designing communication products for a wide range of traditional and digital delivery.
+The BFA in Communication Design (formerly Graphic Design) is a comprehensive four-year sequenced program structured to prepare students for successful transition to professional practice designing communication products for a wide range of traditional and digital delivery.
 Graduates develop portfolios representing innovative and career-focused experiences that may include branding, packaging, interactive media, advertising, publication, environmental design, motion graphics, typographic design, and digital illustration.
 Program graduates pursue careers in design studios, advertising agencies, and directly with businesses and organizations, or continue their education in MFA programs.

 The program provides a solid foundation of traditional art experiences and contemporary design practices to build students' abilities to create compelling and engaging solutions.
 The core communication design curriculum stresses essential competencies in conceptual problem solving, research, analysis and articulation, aesthetics, design theory, productivity, and the application of technology necessary for advanced creative exploration and entry into an ever-evolving profession.